5.4 Young people's participation in policy-making

 Great priorities Debate

-The youth and children’s rights policy plan tries to serve as an example of participatory policy with great involvement from children, young people, their organisations and experts.
+The youth and children’s rights policy plan tries to serve as an example of participatory policy with a strong involvement of children, young people, their organisations and experts.

 JoKER (Child and Youth effects report - Kind en Jongereneffectenrapport)